-This perspective misses two very important developments in early 19th century America.
-First, on several dimensions state constitutions and political institutions were becoming more democratic, not less.
+This perspective, however, misses two very important developments in early nineteenth century America.
+First, on several dimensions, state constitutions and political institutions were becoming more democratic, not less.
 The excesses of democracy led James Madison to press for a national veto over state laws at the constitutional convention in 1787.
-The institutions that led to the excesses had certainly become stronger, not weaker, over the course of the early 19th century.
+The institutions that led to the excesses had certainly become stronger, not weaker, over the course of the early nineteenth century.
 The suffrage had been broadened considerably.
 Direct election of governors and judges increased the ability of the electorate to effect changes in policy through the ballot box.
-Before the mid-1830s only a few of the changes in state constitutions had to do with the economy, they almost all had to do with widening the scope of democracy.
+Before

-&lt;sup>43Tarr, 1998, makes this point and provides a useful summary of the literature on state constitutions.
+43. Tarr (1998) makes this point and provides a useful summary of the literature on state constitutions.